Synthetic Hormones Found to Cause Breast Cancer, Again

 How Do We Know Provera (medroxyprogestroene) Caused the Increased Breast Cancer?

 We know this because the NIH study included another group that was given Prempro minus the Provera.
 These women had hysterectomies, so did not need the progestin, Provera.
 They were given solely Premarin, the horse estrogen.
 These Premarin treated women actually had reduced incidence of breast cancer compared to controls, 23% less, as matter of fact.
-This is discussed in my previous article, here.

 How to Prevent Breast Cancer